Alderwood Back & Neck Pain Clinic Doctors

 Your Whiplash Treatment Plan

 Whiplash treatment at Alderwood Back and Neck Pain is not a one‑size‑fits‑all “three visits and you’re done” situation.
 It starts with a detailed history about the crash, your symptoms, and your daily life, followed by orthopedic, neurological, range of motion, and functional tests.
-X‑rays are typically taken to look at alignment and rule out serious issues, and if your progress stalls or symptoms suggest deeper damage, Dr. Szigety refers for an MRI.
+X‑rays are typically taken to look at alignment and rule out serious issues, and if your progress stalls or symptoms suggest deeper damage, your chiropractor refers for an MRI.

 Care usually includes chiropractic adjustments using Diversified technique, drop‑table, or gentle tools like an Activator‑style instrument or ArthroStim‑type adjuster, depending on what your body can handle.
 Soft tissue therapy, including massage and myofascial release, helps calm tight muscles.
 Class IV laser, cold and heat therapy, or cryotherapy may be added to support healing.